 Oophorectomy is the surgical removal of the ovary and can be unilateral or bilateral.
 Hysterectomy is the most common major gynecologic surgery, but salpingo-oophorectomy remains a frequent concomitant surgery.
 Surgery for ovarian pathology alone is still often encountered in females of all ages.
-While surgical removal of one ovary does not grossly affect the hormonal milieu of a patient, bilateral oophorectomy will render a patient infertile and menopausal with ensuing physiologic changes and risks.
+While surgical removal of one ovary does not grossly affect the hormonal status of a patient, bilateral oophorectomy will render a patient infertile and menopausal with ensuing physiologic changes and risks.
 Forward-thinking discussions should be held with the patient before undertaking an oophorectomy.

-The ovaries are the female gonads that are responsible for the production of the majority of a female’s sex hormones as well as ovulation.
+The ovaries are the female gonads responsible for the production of the majority of a female’s sex hormones and ovulation.
 In the infant and young child, ovaries are located intra-abdominally (around T 10) and are less than 2 cc.
 As a female develops through adolescents, the ovaries descend below the pelvic brim and enlarge to approximately 10cc on average.
 In the postmenopausal female, ovaries remain in the same adult location; however, radiographically, they are similar to the premenarchal ovary.

 Blood supply is primarily through the ovarian artery, which runs through the infundibulopelvic ligament (i.e., IP ligament or suspensory ligament of the ovary); however, there are anastomoses with the ovarian branch of the uterine artery through the utero-ovarian ligament.
 The ovarian artery is a branch directly off the aorta.
 The right ovarian vein will drain directly into the aorta; however, the left ovarian vein will drain to the left renal vein.
 It should be noted that the IP ligament is in close proximity to the ureter, fallopian tube, and iliac vessels, and care must be taken to avoid injury to these structures during the steps of an oophorectomy.